sig

 : amount must be at least, at most, or exactly equal to the specified valueaddress

-: address where the output is sent to or the input is spent from, can be literal address or “this address” or “other address”has one
+: address where the output is sent to or the input is spent from, can be literal address or “this address” or “other address”

-has exactly the same syntax but evaluates to true if there is exactly one input or output that satisfies the search conditions.true
+has exactly the same syntax but evaluates to true if there is exactly one input or output that satisfies the search conditions.

 if there is at least one pair of inputs or outputs that satisfy the search criteria and the fields specified in equal_fields